POG0079 Cross-disciplinary perspectives, 2.0 Credits

 Having completed the course the PhD student will have:

-• Practiced analysing other PhD projects in order to identify potentials and obstacles to joint cross-disciplinary project
+- Practiced analysing other PhD projects in order to identify potentials and obstacles to joint cross-disciplinary projects

-Cross-disciplinary perspectives are often asked for but it is no easy task.
+Cross-disciplinary perspectives are often asked for, but this is no easy task.
 The aim with this course is to introduce PhD students to cross-disciplinary ways of thinking and to pros, cons and challenges with this kind of approach.
-The course is web-based and primarily intended for SLU’s PhD students in various parts of Sweden and around the world.
 PhD students from all kinds of natural science, humanities and social science are welcome to this course, to create a melting pot of cross-disciplinary views!
 The course has its point of departure in the participants’ PhD projects and includes:

-• Potentials and obstacles to work cross-disciplinary in a world of disciplines?
+- Potentials and obstacles to work cross-disciplinary in a world of disciplines?
 Publishing?
 Conferences?
 Positions?
-Depth and/or width?

 Formats and requirements for examination